 Figure 5: Image modified from NC DAAS report.
 Data from American Community Survey 2011-2015, five year estimates.
-Table B17024 seniors stay in their homes by financing and implementing required modifications needed to make the home safe and accessible.
+Table B17024 accessible.
+For seniors who do not wish to live alone, there is a Medical Foster Home Program for Veterans offered through the US Department of Veterans Affairs.